prakash-pg/Detecting_Phishing_websites/README.md

 # Phishing Website Detection

 This repository contains code for a machine learning model to detect phishing websites based on various features.
-The dataset used in this analysis is stored in the file `Phishing.csv`.
+The dataset used in this analysis is stored in the file Phishing.csv.
 The model is implemented using the RandomForestClassifier from scikit-learn.

 ## Dataset Description

 The dataset contains information about different websites with 49 features.
 The features include numerical and binary attributes related to the structure and content of the URLs.
-The target variable, `CLASS_LABEL`, indicates whether a website is classified as phishing (1) or not (0).
+The target variable, CLASS_LABEL, indicates whether a website is classified as phishing (1) or not (0).

 ### Prerequisites